jbbaptista/Personally/README.md

 Be welcome

 Connect with me,
-twitter : @drjuanitoh
+twitter : @0xjbaptista

-by @jbbaptista
+by @jbbaptista on tg
+jbbaptista@live.com on email